lindngo/amazon-alexa/README.md

 # Amazon Alexa Shopping Data

 ## Overview
-For this project, I used SQL to analyze a demo dataset, created for the product management course I was enrolled in.
+For this project, I used SQL to analyze a demo dataset that was used in the product management course I was enrolled in.
 This dataset contained Amazon Alexa shopping data, and I wanted to draw insights on what category of products are typically bought on Alexa, the number of products purchased, the cancellation and return rates, and more.

 ## Dataset